Is tea ok for kidney disease?

 Pre-Made Teas to AVOID

-The following brands of pre-made / pre-brewed tea almost always contain phosphorus additives (as of the October 2022 USDA FoodData Central Database).
-These teas are NOT kidney friendly teas.
+These brands typically contain phosphorus additives and should be avoided (as of the October 2022 USDA FoodData Central Database):

 Pre-made Teas that may contain additives